-We’ve stayed at hundred’s of Motorhome Aires in France and Europe at various locations.
-Countries, such as Germany, Belgium, Spain, Italy, Lichtenstein and The Netherlands are all easy for touring in a motorhome and here’s why.
+We’ve stayed at hundred’s of Motorhome Aires in France and Europe over the year’s at various locations.

 These countries, all have a sort of similar stopover system, although not necessarily using the same terminology.